Overview

 Day 20-21: Optional (spare or Canggu)

 Because the pace of this Bali itinerary is quite high, you can take days 20 and 21 as spare days, in case you want to stay an extra day somewhere.
 Another option is to spend your last days in Canggu.
 This surf-vibe village is located on the west coast of Bali.
-It is home to many trendy restaurants, bars and beach clubs, a relaxed atmosphere and an endless coastline with perfect waves for surfing.
-From Canggu to the airport, it is only a one hour’s drive and therefore the perfect place to end your trip.
+It is home to many trendy restaurants, bars, beach clubs, a relaxed atmosphere, and an endless coastline with perfect waves for surfing.
+From Canggu to the airport, it is only a one-hour drive and therefore the perfect place to end your trip.

 Practical Information